Spelling at primary school

 By the end of Year 6, children are expected to understand and be able to meet the challenging spelling demands outlined in the National Curriculum.
 Children’s knowledge is assessed through a grammar, punctuation and spelling test that children sit in May as part of a week of national tests.

-For more information about spelling in primary school, read our English in Years 5 & 6 page.
 You'll find more information about the Year 6 tests on our KS2 SATs page.

 Spelling in primary schools in Scotland, Wales and Northern Ireland